28 Fun Things To Do in Cozumel, Mexico

 • Arabian Tacos – small, unassuming place serving not only great tacos, but also Lebanese food.
 Plenty of options if you are vegetarian.

 • Diego’s Tacos – a small taco place near Cozumel airport.
-If you are flying directly to the island, this is an obligatory stop, when you arrive or before you leave ( or both ).
+If you are flying directly to the island, this is an obligatory stop, when you arrive or before you leave.
 The perfect way to start and end your Cozumel trip.
 They are closed on Sundays.

 Best local restaurants in Cozumel